Accessibility links

 Apprenez L’anglais – Every day, for half an hour, the program helps listeners improve their proficiency in the English language.

-RM Show -- a fun, lively interactive issues and entertainment show heard every Monday to Friday from 2000 UTC.
+RM Show -- A fun, lively, and interactive issues and entertainment show heard every Monday to Friday from 2000UTC.
 The host uses music and chat to entertain and discuss serious social issues with mostly young listeners from across the continent.

 LINGALA

-Basango na VOA -- a five-minute live radio newscast in Lingala drawn from Africa division reporting and from Lingala stringers, broadcast at 14:00 UTC / 3 pm Kinshasa time and at 16:00 UTC / 5 pm Kinshasa time.
+Basango na VOA -- A five-minute live radio newscast in Lingala drawn from Africa division reporting and from Lingala stringers, broadcast at 14:00 UTC / 3 pm Kinshasa time and at 16:00 UTC / 5 pm Kinshasa time.

-Bokolongono mpe Bomoyi (Health and Life) -- a five-minute pre-recorded radio health show in Lingala focusing on Ebola and HIV/AIDS drawn from Africa division’s health reporting and from Votre Sante Votre Avenir.
-It airs at 09:05 UTC / 10:05 am Kinshasa time and at 10:05 UTC / 11:05 am Kinshasa time following the five-minute French newscasts.
+Bokolongono mpe Bomoyi (Health and Life) -- A five-minute pre-recorded radio health show in Lingala focusing on Ebola and HIV/AIDS drawn from Africa division’s health reporting and from Votre Sante Votre Avenir.
+It airs at 09:05 UTC / 10:05 am Kinsh

 SANGO